-When a person first subscribes you’ll want to impress them from the get go with a compelling automated welcome message.
+Using automated email marketing can take the hard work out of creating a powerful impression.
+It gives you the ability to create eye-catching templates with compelling copy and automatically send an email when a certain condition is met.
+For instance, when a person first subscribes you can send an automated welcome message.
 Use this opportunity to introduce new subscribers to your brand by offering ‘new subscribers only’ special offers, linking them to interesting content on your site and presenting other useful information.
 This will help them form a fully rounded picture of your brand and what it can do for them.

 When someone opens your email, you’ll want to have something to say.
 Browsers are a fickle busy bunch and won’t finish reading an email that has nothing to offer.

 Make your email pop with engaging content that’s focused on one person only: your ideal customer.
 Write as if you’re having a conversation with them and tell a story.